 A small-cap technology stock that has excellent long-term potential for above-average price appreciation is Petach Tikva, Israel-based ClickSoftware Technologies Ltd. (NASDAQ/CKSW), according to my stock analysis.

 ClickSoftware creates solutions that allow companies to manage resources efficiently and effectively.
-The company develops and sells workforce management and service optimization solutions that … Read More
+The company develops and sells workforce management and service optimization solutions that allow companies … Read More

 I’m not a big eater of fast foods, but as a business, this market offers some good opportunities for investors, namely with the top three operators: McDonalds Corporation (NYSE/MCD), YUM!
 Brands, Inc. (NYSE/YUM!), and rising star Chipotle Mexican Grill, Inc. (NYSE/CMG).
 The mainstay in the group is McDonalds, but YUM!, comprising Taco Bell, Kentucky Fried Chicken (KFC), and Pizza Hut, offers investors a diversified fast food play.
 The upstart is Chipotle Mexican Grill, which offers superior growth rates; but this is already discounted in the stock’s higher valuation as compared to the other two companies.